aregsar/kokoa/README.md

 # kokoa - A koa-react-webpack starter project

-assumes the following is pre-installed:
+-assumes the following is pre-installed:

-node version 5.4.0
+-node version 5.4.0
-npm version 3.5.3
+-npm version 3.5.3

 #instructions to run the project: